-Deakin University and Express Media are excited to present The Deakin University Nonfiction Prize.
 The Nonfiction Prize for Young Writers was started as a joint venture between Scribe Publications and Express Media in 2013, and has since been a unique development award to foster talented writers aged 30 and under writing longform nonfiction.
 Deakin University and Express Media are thrilled to continue the legacy of this Prize.

-In 2019, all shortlisted writers will receive:
+In 2021, all shortlisted writers will receive:

 - an invitation to an exclusive craft development masterclass with some of Australia’s best nonfiction writers

 - a generous selection of new-release books from Black Inc.

 - an editorial mentorship to develop their work from Managing Editor and Express Media board member Julia Carlomagno

 The Prize winner will be selected by Lur Alghurabi (Co-Director of the National Young Writers’ Festival), Mira Schlosberg (Voiceworks Editor 2018–2020 and author of Guidebook to Queer Jewish Spirituality and Kugel Western) and Briohny Doyle (Lecturer, Writing, Literature and Culture at Deakin University).